Matth3w90/spring-boot-admin-actuator/README.md

 <br>

 Where the property mappings is not mandatory but if valued with mappings.json (of which you can find an example later) will enable the tab mappings on the SBA.

+Starting from version 1.4.0 the API loggers can be initialized in 2 ways:

+1 - as described in the above example by passing "loggersIsActive = true" and initializing the global "loggerLevel" variable.

+2 - by passing "loggersIsActive = true" and with "loggerMap" map defined in global variables

 <br>